coyoteecd/angular-material-components/PACK.md

 2. Go to the project's root directory ad run the following `ng build NgxMatDatetimePicker`

-3. You'll now have a dist folder.
-Browse to
+3. You'll now have a dist folder, time to pack
-   `cd ./dist/@angular-material-components/datetime-picker/`

-4. Time to pack
-   `npm pack`
+   `npm pack ./dist/@angular-material-components/datetime-picker/`

-5. You'll now have a .tgz file which you can use in your project
+4. You'll now have a .tgz file which you can use in your project